Skip to content

 iLink through the eyes of a person with KC

 Bekah was diagnosed with keratoconus when she was 36 years old, after she failed her vision exam at the DMV.
 Like others who are diagnosed with this disease, Bekah didn’t know anyone who was living with keratoconus.
-She researched keratoconus and potential treatments online and after talking with her doctor, she ultimately decided on iLink.
+She researched keratoconus and potential treatments online and after talking with her doctor, she ultimately decided on the iLink cross-linking procedure.

 In this video series, Bekah covers her experience, from nervous preparations leading up to her procedure day through her recovery period.